-- i.
-A Dual Relationship Exists, and the Minor Athlete's parent/guardian has provided USA Volleyball, the Region or Club with advance, written consent for the lodging arrangement; - ii.
-The Close-in-Age Exception applies, and the Minor Athlete's parent/guardian
+i.
+A Dual Relationship Exists, and the Minor Athlete's parent/guardian has provided USA Volleyball, the Region or Club with advance, written consent for the lodging arrangement; ii.
+The Close-in-Age Exception applies, and the Minor Athlete's parent/guardian has provided USA Volleyball, the Region or Club with advance, written consent for the lodging arrangement; or iii.
+The Minor Athlete needs a Personal Care Assistant, and:

-- iii.
-The Minor Athlete needs a Personal Care Assistant, and: - (1) The Minor Athlete's parent/guardian has provided advance, written consent to USA Volleyball, the Region or Club for the Adult Participant Personal Care Assistant to work with the Minor Athlete and for the lodging arrangement; - (2) The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) The Adult Participant Personal Care Assistant has complied with USA Volleyball's screening policy. - b.
-Written consent from a Minor Athlete's parent/guardian must be obtained for all In-

-Program lodging at least annually.
+(1) The Minor Athlete's parent/guardian has provided advance, written consent to USA Volleyball, the Region or Club for the Adult Participant Personal Care Assistant to work with the Minor Athlete and for the lodging arrangement; (2) The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and (3) The Adult Participant Personal Care Assistant has complied with USA Volleyball's screening policy. b.
+Written consent from a Minor Athlete's parent/guardian must be obtained for all In- Program lodging at least annually.

-2. Monitoring or Room Checks During In-Program Travel

-If USA Volleyball, the Region or Club performs room checks during In-Program lodging, the one-on- one interaction policy must be followed and at least two adults must be present for the room checks.
+2. Monitoring or Room Checks During In-Program Travel If USA Volleyball, the Region or Club performs room checks during In-Program lodging, the one-on- one interaction policy must be followed and at least two adults must be present for the room checks.

-3. Additional Requirements for Lodging Authorized or Funded by USA Volleyball, RVAs or a.
+3. Additional Requirements for Lodging Authorized or Funded by USA Volleyball, RVAs or Clubs.

+a.
 Adult Participants traveling with USA Volleyball, the Region or Club must agree to and sign USA Volleyball, the Region or Club 's lodging policy at least annually. b.
-Adult Participants that travel overnight with Minor Athlete(s) are assumed to have
+Adult Participants that travel overnight with Minor Athlete(s) are assumed to have Authority over Minor Athlete(s) and thus must comply with the Center's Education & Training Policy.